movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 transaction-owned parent, while root COW records rollback state exactly once.
 `btrfs_insert_item()`, `btrfs_replace_item()`, and `btrfs_delete_item()` own
 that path lifecycle and accept keys and payloads in packed on-disk encoding.
+They return `ENOSPC` when one item cannot fit in an otherwise empty leaf or when key ordering around a large middle item requires a not-yet-implemented three-way split, and `EFBIG` if insertion would exceed the maximum tree height.
-They return `ENOSPC` rather than partially inserting into a full leaf, and do not create an empty non-root leaf.
+A failure after a split starts aborts the transaction rather than exposing partially linked topology.
+Deletion does not create an empty non-root leaf.
 Traversal also rejects an existing empty non-root child before attempting to inspect its first or last key.

 Start by testing this engine against synthetic nodes in memory.
 Vnode operations should never open-code item-array movement or parent-pointer